the-quotient/grading-framework-papers/README.md

 # Grading Framework

 Simple grid-based grading framework for grading students' work.
-Original idea and desing by [gedoensmanagement](https://github.com/gedoensmanagement).
+Original idea and design by [gedoensmanagement](https://github.com/gedoensmanagement).

 ## How to use it
 ### Start a session